BHEF 2025 Spring Convening: Agenda

 12:45 p.m. — 2:00 p.m.

-This opening session dives into the transformative role of AI in shaping industries today.
-Business leaders from diverse sectors will share use cases, cutting through the hype to showcase AI's tangible impacts on productivity and innovation.
-This session offers a unique opportunity to understand how businesses are integrating AI into their operations and the implications for aligning academic strategies with industry realities.
-Attendees will gain actionable insights into the evolving demands of AI-driven workplaces and how higher education can better support these shifts.
+Business leaders from diverse sectors will share their perspective on the transformative role of AI in shaping their industries and organizations today.
+This conversation offers a unique opportunity to understand how businesses are integrating AI into their operations and the implications for ensuring education and talent strategies are evolving to meet industry realities.
+We'll discuss and share actionable insights into the evolving demands of AI-driven workplaces and how higher education can better support these shifts.

 Moderator: